6 Super Benefits Of Bananas, № 2 Is A Surprise!

 But bananas are also recommended for treating inflammatory bowel disease.
 As we already now they are rich in soluble fiber.
 This fiber ferments in the large intestines due to the presence of the good gut bacteria.
 During this fermentation, a potent anti-inflammatory is produced.
 It’s called butyrate.

 Butyrate is a type of fatty acids.
 It’s good for your digestive health, and it fuels the cells that line the colon.
 Moreover, butyrate is linked to colon cancer prevention.
 It reduces oxidative stress and scavenges free radicals that damaged the cells.
+For more information on the current research into Butyric acid (Butyrate), see this link.

 Bananas also contain known anti-inflammatory like vitamin C, B6, magnesium, copper, iron, beta carotene and much more.